Gravitational wave background as a probe of the primordial black hole abundance

-It is clear from Fig.\ \ref{fig:constraints} that the future space-based interferometers can test the feasibility of PBHs as the dominant constituent of the DM.
-The ground-based interferometers, on the other hand, have good sensitivity at $f \sim 10-10^2 \mr{Hz}$ \cite{LIGO}.
-This frequency band corresponds to mass scale $M_{\mr{PBH}} \sim 10^{16}\mr{g}-10^{18}\mr{g}$.
-Though the sensitivity of LIGO is too low now and in near future to detect GWs from the second-order effect associated with PBH formation, we could improve the sensitivity by correlation analysis to reach the desired level to probe PBHs.
-Because the spectrum has a tail to lower frequencies, it may be possible to constrain the abundance of the PBHs with $M_{\mr{PBH}}<7 \times 10^{14}\mr{g}~(f_{\mr{GW}}>6 \times 10^{2}\mr{Hz})$, which have evaporated by the present epoch and could contribute to cosmic rays.
-Further study, however, is necessary in order to obtain the conclusion because there are astronomical sources of GWs in this frequency band, too.
+It is clear from Fig.\ \ref{fig:constraints} that the future space-based laser interferometers and AGISs can test the feasibility of PBHs being the dominant constituent of the DM.
+LIGO, on the other hand, has good sensitivity at $f \sim 10-10^2 \mr{Hz}$ \cite{LIGO}.
+This frequency band corresponds to mass scale $M_{\mr{PBH}} \sim 10^{13}\mr{g}-10^{15}\mr{g}$.
+Though the sensitivity of LIGO is too low now and in the near future to detect GWs from the second-order effect associated with PBH formation, we could improve the sensitivity by correlation analysis to reach the desired level to probe PBHs.
+Therefore, it may be possible to constrain the abundance of the PBHs with $M_{\mr{PBH}}<7 \times 10^{14}\mr{g}~(f_{\mr{GW}}>1 \times 10\mr{Hz})$, which have evaporated by the present epoch and could contribute to cosmic rays.
+Further study, however, is necessary in order to obtain the conclusion because there are astronomical sources of GWs in this frequency band too.

-Figure \ref{fig2} depicts improved constraint on the PBH fraction $\beta(M_{\mr{PBH}})$ where dotted region denotes the mass range to be constrained by future laser interferometers.
+Figure \ref{fig2} depicts the improved constraints on the PBH fraction $\beta(M_{\mr{PBH}})$ where the dotted region denotes the mass range to be constrained by future laser interferometers and AGISs.

-In summary, we have calculated the spectrum of the stochastic gravitational wave background generated as a second-order effect from scalar perturbations which have a spectrum with a high peak to realize formation of appreciable numbers of PBHs.
-As a result we have found that PBHs with their mass corresponding to that of IMBHs are already being ruled out because the amplitude of the associated GWs exceeds the limit imposed by the pulsar timing.
-We have also found that if PBHs with mass $10^{20} - 10^{26}$g are dominant constituents of DM, we can easily detect the relevant GWs by future space-based laser interferometers.
-Thus gravitational waves are new and powerful probe the mass spectrum of PBHs.
+In summary, we have calculated the spectrum of the stochastic gravitational wave background generated as a second-order effect from scalar perturbations which have a spectrum with a high peak to realize the formation of appreciable numbers of PBHs.
+As a result we have found that PBHs with their mass corresponding to that of IMBHs could be probed by future long-term obsevations of pulsar timing.
+We have also found that if PBHs with mass $10^{20} - 10^{26}$g are dominant constituents of DM, we can easily detect the relevant GWs by future space-based laser interferometers and AGISs.
+Thus gravitational waves are a new and powerful probe of the mass spectrum of PBHs.

 We thank K.\ Ichiki for useful comments.
 This work was supported in part by JSPS Grant-in-Aid for Scientific Research No.\ 19340054(JY) and by Global COE Program ``the Physical Sciences Frontier", MEXT, Japan.